 Chocolate made from the seeds of the cacao tree contains flavonoids, a special type of antioxidant.
 They appear to have a healthy effect on blood pressure and blood vessels, and dark chocolate is loaded with them, much more so than milk chocolate or white chocolate.3 To get the most flavonoids, look for dark chocolate that is at least 70% cocoa or more.6Health benefits

 Research has shown that consuming moderate amounts of chocolate was associated with significantly lower risk of being diagnosed with atrial fibrillation — a common and dangerous type of irregular heartbeat.4

-Other research has shown dark chocolate can put you in a better mood.
-It works by increasing your serotonin levels – a chemical in your brain that helps your moods – and makes you feel good.
-However, more research is needed to learn just how much dark chocolate you should eat for health benefits.Does it have to be dark?
+Also, according to research published by the National Institutes of Health, dark chocolate can put you in a better mood.
+It works by increasing your serotonin levels – a chemical in your brain that helps your moods – and makes you feel good.5 There is even some research showing chocolate may improve brain function.
+However, more research is needed to learn just how much dark chocolate you should eat for health benefits.

+The reality is that ingredients in dark chocolate can be healthy, but the high-calorie chocolate bars that contain it are also packed with sugar and fat, which can counter the benefits to some extent.
 The bottom line: it's OK to enjoy some chocolate.
 But for the health benefits, make it dark and don't eat a lot!